xmatters/xm-labs-oracle-cloud-control/README.md

     * From within the Integration Builder tab, select Edit Endpoints
     * From within Edit Endpoints, add the xMatters REST User created

-## Configuring the xMatters Connecter in Oracle Cloud Control
+## Oracle Cloud Control
-The following steps detail the process to configure the xMatters connector in Oracle Cloud Control
+The following steps detail the process to configure the xMatters connector in Oracle Cloud Control.

 ### Step 1: Extract Schema Files